-The Company leases buildings, office space and warehouses, IT server locations, vehicles and other equipment.
+The Group leases buildings, office space and warehouses, IT server locations, vehicles and other equipment.
 The leases typically run for several years, and some have an option to renew the lease with one year after the end date..
-Some leases provide for additional rent payments that are based on changes in local price indices.
-The Company leases vehicles under a number of leases, which were classified as finance leases under IAS 17.
+Some leases provide for additional rent payments that are based on changes in local price indices The Group leases production equipment under a number of leases, which were classified as finance leases under IAS 17.
 See Note 18.

-The Company leases IT equipment with contract terms of one year.
+The Group leases IT equipment with contract terms of one to three years.
 These leases are short-term and/or leases of low-value items.
-The Company has elected not to recognise right-of-use assets and lease liabilities for these leases.
+The Group has elected not to recognise right-of-use assets and lease liabilities for these leases.